 Data Pre-processing

-Very basic pre-processing steps have been made to the images, such as resizing the images into 306x306 using nearest interpolation method and randomly augmenting the dataset while training certain models.
+Different pre-processing steps have been made to the images, such as resizing the images into 306x306 using nearest interpolation method and randomly augmenting the dataset while training certain models.
 However, a crucial pre-processing step was done for “m02” (model version 2) variants, which is extracting certain features from each image and feeding these features as additional input to “m02.x”.
 These features are explained in the upcoming sub-section.

 Metadata Extraction